1,000+ Opportunities

 Click the image to video our Tech Tools video page Annual Report to the Community Annual Report to the Community Education & Arts Projects Community Economic Development Basic Needs and Special Initiatives Projects Receive updates on the latest programs, grant opportunities, and events in the area.
 The Greater Kanawha Valley Foundation Website by Cucumber & Company You must be logged in to post a comment.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits, public schools, or government entities serving Kanawha, Putnam, Lincoln, Boone, Clay, and/or Fayette counties in West Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits, public schools, or government entities serving Kanawha, Putnam, Lincoln, Boone, Clay, and/or Fayette counties in West Virginia.
+Confirm the full requirements in the official notice before applying.